 Petersen's work makes up most of Doom's second and third episodes.
 His levels are notable for being less sci-fi and more occult, with Satanic imagery and walls made of screaming faces.
 The Slough of Despair—E3M2 to use its more prosaic name—is one of his, with a map shaped like a clutching hand.
 Bring up the map to see that claw-like shape and you might also spot a rock shaped like an arrow, which points to a concealed plasma gun and a medkit.
 That's one of Petersen's clues.

 Though id followed the rule of always having a clue, they didn't have guidelines for how to go about designing the secrets, Petersen explains.
 "We just wanted to make them super-fun.
 We did have feedback and suggestions.
 For example, I’d play one of John Romero’s levels and say, 'this off-set texture hiding your secret door is too obvious—can you make it more subtle.'
 Or he'd say, 'Sandy, this giant room screams for a secret somewhere.'
 And I'd add one.
 Also, sometimes John Carmack or another programmer would say, 'I just implemented the ability to add timers to doors and stuff.
 Can you use it?'
 Then I'd go and add timer-based secrets to several levels."

 The Doom games continued Wolfenstein's tradition of assigning a score at the end of each level, including a percentage of secrets found.
-It also noted when players found secrets with a little fanfare: "A SECRET IS REVEALED!"
+Its ports also noted when players found secrets with a little fanfare: "A SECRET IS REVEALED!"
 This was a reward, but also an inspiration.
 It made you feel clever, and then made you want to find the next one.
-That proclamation would become a key piece of secret design for the rest of the decade.
+That would become a key piece of secret design for the rest of the decade.